 What are some off the beaten track places you recommend visiting in Scotland?

 Scotland is not short of things to see and do.
 It has SO much history, so much that a lot is left out of the guide books.
-My favourite not-so-known places in Scotland include:
+For my favourite not-so-known places in Scotland, check out this article.

 - Cairnpapple Hill (ancient ceremonial/burial ground in West Lothian)

 - The Cross Kirk in Peebles

 - Sandwood Bay (wild camping here is amazing)

 - Craigmillar Castle (the ‘other’ castle in Edinburgh)

 - Loch Glencoul (you can only get here by hiking or kayaking/boat- there is an amazing bothy here too)

 Cairnpapple Hill- ceremonies have been held here since the Bronze Age